vedant-thakre/vedant-thakre/README.md

 # 🎮  Vedant Thakre

 **`Fullstack Developer / Programmer`**

+I'm Vedant Thakre, a fullstack developer pretty good with bits and bytes.
+I have a knack for web development, and those trusty "Ctrl," "C," and "V" keys are my loyal companions.
+I'm no stranger to problem-solving either, thanks to my experience on platforms like Codeforces and Leetcode.
+If you ever need someone to work magic in the digital world, I'm your guy.
+While I may not dive into the technical jargon, I'm passionate about making the online world more functional and user-friendly.

 <!--
 **vedant-thakre/vedant-thakre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.